-It's hard to find a two-bedroom apartment for \$800 to \$900/month, and Section 8 and public housing have wait lists.
-Housing that is affordable is often unsafe.
-More affordable housing with income restrictions for very low-income groups.
-Now even on Section 8, housing is expensive.
-Owners want tenants to reapply every month under Section 8 and can increase the rent frequently.
-Landlords don't fix problems with units.
-More updated units.
-Water and sewer issues have not been fixed.
-When housing is available and affordable it is in undesirable condition, or the property is not maintained.
-High utility costs.
-Community Development Needs and Opportunities More buses on existing routes.
+- Affordable housing.
+Market rate units are too expensive to afford. - Construction of low- and moderate-income housing doesn't keep up with the need. - Affordable housing in decent condition in North Fresno or Clovis is needed. - Development of low-income housing.
+City could purchase a plot of land for low- and moderate-income housing. - Purchasing a home in a good area is unaffordable. - It's hard to find a two-bedroom apartment for \$800 to \$900/month, and Section 8 and public housing have wait lists.
+Housing that is affordable is often unsafe. - More affordable housing with income restrictions for very low-income groups.
+Now even on Section 8, housing is expensive. - Owners want tenants to reapply every month under Section 8 and can increase the rent frequently. - Landlords don't fix problems with units. - More updated units. - Water and sewer issues have not been fixed. - When housing is available and affordable it is in undesirable condition, or the property is not maintained. - High utility costs.

+More buses on existing routes.
 Many people wait 30 minutes for a bus; a 15-minute wait would be more reasonable.
 Specifically, bus line 28 that travels along Dakota and Maple.

-Improved bus stops.
+- Improved bus stops.
 Some benches have no covering, aren't safe, or don't exist at all.
-This comment is specifically in regard to bus line 28 but may also apply to other areas of the city.
-Job training, job search assistance, resume help.
-More parks and better lighting at existing parks, including in the North Sierra Vista area.
-PG&amp;E assistance.
+This comment is specifically in regard to bus line 28 but may also apply to other areas of the city. - Job training, job search assistance, resume help. - More parks and better lighting at existing parks, including in the North Sierra Vista area. - PG&E assistance.
 It's expensive even with a payment plan.
-Residents have tried to apply for assistance.
-Free internet service.
-Law to require leases of at least 6 months.
-Law to limit rent increases to every 1 or 2 years.
-Exercise parks for the elderly.
-More community gardens; gardening is a way to stay healthy.
-Culturally appropriate therapy groups through organizations like FIRM.
+Residents have tried to apply for assistance. - Free internet service. - Law to require leases of at least 6 months.
+Law to limit rent increases to every 1 or 2 years. - Exercise parks for the elderly. - More community gardens; gardening is a way to stay healthy. - Culturally appropriate therapy groups through organizations like FIRM. - Pedestrian infrastructure improvements.
+Fresno is not really a walkable city. - More lighting at Ashlan and Willow area, including at parks. - Better lighting at Woodward Park. - Not very many playgrounds south of Shaw (zip code 93726); residents have to travel to go to a decent playground.

-Pedestrian infrastructure improvements.
-Fresno is not really a walkable city.
-More lighting at Ashlan and Willow area, including at parks.
-Better lighting at Woodward Park.
-Not very many playgrounds south of Shaw (zip code 93726); residents have to travel to go to a decent playground.
-Community survey Broad community 237 respondents Top housing needs Construction of new affordable rental units Family housing Energy efficiency improvements to housing Top public facilities/ infrastructure needs Street, road, or sidewalk improvements Homeless or domestic violence shelters Community parks, gyms, or recreational fields Youth centers Top community/ economic development needs Redevelopment or demolition of abandoned properties Incentives for creating jobs Top public services needs Employment training Food banks/ community meals After school services Domestic abuse services Housing counseling Top homelessness needs Homelessness prevention Permanent housing Transitional/ supportive housing programs
+Community survey Broad community 237 respondents Construction of new affordable rental units Family housing Energy efficiency improvements to housing Top public facilities/ infrastructure needs Street, road, or sidewalk improvements Homeless or domestic violence shelters Community parks, gyms, or recreational fields Youth centers Top community/ economic development needs Redevelopment or demolition of abandoned properties Incentives for creating jobs Top public services needs Employment training Food banks/ community meals After school services Domestic abuse services Housing counseling Top homelessness needs Homelessness prevention Permanent housing Transitional/ supportive housing programs

-Public needs hearing Broad community 4 comments Promote comment opportunities at shelters; include items from the housing element such as special needs shelters, safe parking lots, and need for safe camps; robust jobs program; old service providers accountable through grievance procedures; have a lived experience board.
-Outreach is poor; need to outreach to more low-income people by knocking on doors.
+Public needs hearing Broad community 4 comments • Promote comment opportunities at shelters; include items from the housing element such as special needs shelters, safe parking lots, and need for safe camps; robust jobs program; old service providers accountable through grievance procedures; have a lived experience board.
+Outreach is poor; need to outreach to more lowincome people by knocking on doors.
 Have service providers perform outreach.
 Everything is becoming unaffordable, first-time homebuyers cannot get a prequalification letter and renters, even subsidized renters, cannot afford rent.
 Consider options like tiny homes, 3D printing, and manufactured homes.
-Need services for property owners.
-Public comment period Broad community TBÐ 27 comments Need for grants for shared housing, stabilization programs, and housing for women and children Need for jobs Affordable housing for households with debt Improvements in sidewalks are needed to improve safety Need for information about planning processes in Spanish Need to prioritize affordable housing Greater oversight and accountability of programs Need to create 'lived experience board' of residents who have experienced being unhoused to shape programs Assessment of gaps in housing for people experiencing homelessness should drive the City's policy Need to strengthen programs that prevent homelessness Need to implement actions in the Here to Stay report, including rent stabilization, preserving affordable housing, and setting aside units for permanent affordable housing Support for Housing First approach Implement strategies in Analysis of Impediments to Fair Housing Choice
+Need services for property owners. ---------------------- ----------------- ------------ --- ---

+Public comment period Broad community TBD Public hearing Broad community TBD